CRServers/DemTech/README.md

 2. Standby BPs 	- Do not produce blocks but get rewarded.
 3. Non-Paid BPs	- Do not produce blocks and don't get rewarded.

-We beleive it would be healthy for the EOS network to have more dynamic up/down flow of BP's from these three groups, and that this movement would yield additional benefits for all BP's involved.
+We beleive it would be healthy for the EOS network to have a more dynamic up/down flow of BP's from these three groups, and that this movement would yield additional benefits for all BP's involved.

 1. All Standby BPs would get a higher probability to get a chance to actually perform their job, and gain necessary experience and readyness.
 2. Active producing BPs can gain needed time "on the pits" for maintenance, hardware & software upgrades, cleaning & re-seating components, etc.

 This is what we call "Fluid Positioning".
 A simple ratio concept we are incorporating into the mechanics used by the DemTech Proxy.

 For this to work, we have to apply an upward pressure from the lower BP groups to the Top21 so that they will "pop-down" and give other BP's a chance to perform as actual producers.
 By using a bottom-heavy numbers ratio we beleive such pressure could be applied and thus cause a steady flow of BP's from the top positions down.

-We have concluded that a 10/60/30 ratio weighted to the middle group would stimulate "Fluid Positioning" the most.
+We have initially concluded that a 10/60/30 ratio weighted to the middle group would stimulate "Fluid Positioning" the most.
 This ratio could be adjusted once experience has been aquired.
 In numbers the split would be:
 1. Top 21 BP's get 10% = 3 BP's
 2. Standby BP's get 60% = 18 BP's
 3. Non-Paid BP's get 30% = 9 BP's

 So the selection procedure will be:
-1. Select BP's with strong combinations of the Criteria detailed above (40+ BPs).
+1. Select 40+ BP's with strong combinations of the Criteria detailed above.
-2. Reduce the BPs list to 30 according to the "Fluid Positioning" ratio explained above.
+2. Reduce the BPs list to 30 according to the "Fluid Positioning" ratio chosen.

 **Caveats:**
 1. This scheme would only be effective if the DemTech Proxy gets enough traction from the community token holders otherwise the influence would be null.